What Do Americans Think?

 2) Political Protection

-Require unions to receive opt-in permission from each member to use his or her union dues for purposes other than collective bargaining (e.g., political support).
+Require unions to receive opt-in permission from each member to use his or her union dues for purposes other than collective bargaining (e.g., political advocacy).

 76% of all households were strongly/somewhat supportive.